mc68-net/t8dev/psrc/testmc/i8080/programs/README.md

     exerciser, and runs quickly (a fraction of a second).
 It will not catch all problems that could keep the main exerciser from running, however.
   - `8080EXER` (not included here) is mainly test vectors and a framework to run them.
 It is _very_ slow (see below).
 This original version has all expected CRC results set to $00000000.
-  - `8080EXE1` is the 'INTEL 8080A' version from further down the page; this appears to be the same as the 'NEC 8080A' and 'Intel P8080A' versions.
+  - `8080EXE1` is the 'INTEL 8080A' version from further down the page which has CRC values for the Intel 8080 and many second source manufacturers.
+For more information see "CRC Values" below.

 8080EXER